Department of Supply Chain Management - Department of Supply Chain Management

 - Provide the research and leadership needed to advance and evolve the field of supply chain management

-The supply chain management graduate program at the W. P. Carey School of Business is ranked No. 6 in the nation by U.S. News & World Report and our undergraduate program is ranked No. 3.
+The Department of Supply Chain Management is ranked No.3 in the nation by U.S. News & World Report for both our graduate and undergraduate programs.